NichHarris/GasGuard/README.md

 Users concerned with lung conditions, workplaces involving hazardous or dusty conditions, or otherwise curious individuals will be able to see the tracking and graphing of these levels through the application on a visually appealing and easily navigable display.

-Displays the data on the database in a user-friendly way.
-It also sets some data on the database, including the user authentication and the device status.
-An MVC structure is used as shown in Figure 2.
-Classes were created as models that combine certain information.
-Controllers were used to set the recycler views and set and get data from the database.
-Views were set for each page on the app.
-Combined together with the Firebase database and Arduino, GasGaurd was created.

 ## Application Wireframe

 ![image](https://user-images.githubusercontent.com/48420387/141717250-6f8b5a6b-42bf-48fd-bac4-5cb7475d6b64.png)